ChenHaoHSU/DeepQ_Final_r07943107/README.md

 Snapshots after each epoch of training are saved in `snapshots/`.

+Note: we used Resnet-50 as backbone in our best model on [kaggle](https://www.kaggle.com/c/ml2019spring-final-deepq/overview).

 ## Prediction

 Move the inference models to `models/` and modify "MODELS" in `settings.json`.
 Then, run the following command.